cascadiaquakes/cvm-tools-book/usage/cvm_slicer.md

    [subset] select [volume, slice, xsection, back, exit]? slice
    ```

-   In the slice menu, indicate the coordinate direction (depth, latitude, or longitude) you want to slice the model.
+   In the slice menu, you are given the option of selecting the coordinate direction (depth, latitude, or longitude) to slice the model.

    ```
    [subset-slice] direction [depth, latitude, longitude, back, exit]?